BartMassey/ttt-bench/README.md

 * Erlang[hipe]: Compiled to native code via HiPE using `erlc`.

+* COBOL: Compiled to C and thence to native using GNU Cobol (aka OpenCobol).
+This benchmark probably isn't terribly fair to the COBOL compiler.
+I am not at all knowledgeable about COBOL: there may well be small code changes or changes in compiler invocation that will speed the code up dramatically.

 ## Replication

 To run this yourself, you'll first need to install the